StanfordSpezi/SpeziHealthKit/README.md

 [your app in Xcode](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app) or [Swift package](https://developer.apple.com/documentation/xcode/creating-a-standalone-swift-package-with-xcode#Add-a-dependency-on-another-Swift-package).

+> [!IMPORTANT]
-> Important: If your application is not yet configured to use Spezi, follow the [Spezi setup article](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/initial-setup) and set up the core Spezi infrastructure.
+> If your application is not yet configured to use Spezi, follow the [Spezi setup article](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/initial-setup) to set up the core Spezi infrastructure.

-### Example: health data collection
+### Health Data Collection

 Before you configure the ``HealthKit-class`` module, make sure your `Standard` in your Spezi Application conforms to the ``HealthKitConstraint`` protocol to receive HealthKit data.
 The ``HealthKitConstraint/add(sample:)`` function is triggered once for every newly collected HealthKit sample, and the ``HealthKitConstraint/remove(sample:)`` function is triggered once for every deleted HealthKit sample.
 ```swift